-Upon closing the IPO on May 14, 2021, the Placement Agent exercised its warrants in full to purchase a total of 24,451 shares of the Company's Common Stock and, as such, there were no placement agent warrants outstanding as of June 30, 2021.
-At the same time, the outstanding warrants held by the Convertible Note investors were reclassed to additional paid in capital as the terms became fixed upon closing of the IPO.
-Through June 30, 2022, none of the private placement investors exercised any of their warrants.
-As such, as of June 30, 2022 and 2021, the number of shares issuable under the outstanding warrants was 685,715, with an average exercise price of \$5.00 per share.
+The outstanding warrants held by the Convertible Note investors were reclassified to additional paid in capital as the terms became fixed upon closing of the IPO.
+Through June 30, 2023, none of the private placement investors exercised any of their warrants.
+As such, as of June 30, 2023 and 2022, the number of shares issuable under the outstanding warrants was 685,715, with an average exercise price of \$5.00 per share.